Whoogle Docker Guide

 Its great to have Whoogle running, but even better is to access it with SSL.

-For this we can use Whoogle combined with another service, NGINX , that will help us make the site secure.
+For this we can use Whoogle combined with another service in Docker, NGINX , that will help us make the site secure.

 Let me show you how to do it for free thanks to duckdns domains.